 Restoring an incremental backup may require additional setup steps depending upon the host on which the incremental backup is to be restored.
-For more information, see the EDB Postgres Backup and Recovery User Guide.
+For more information, see the EDB Postgres Backup and Recovery User Guide available at the EDB website.

 This section provides an example of creating backup chains and then restoring an incremental backup.